 Thus full combustion pressure is not generated at Top Dead Centre.

-engine, the cams are profiled so as to maintain a constant combustion volume until fuel injection is complete, so that full combustion pressure and temperature are available to drive the pistons along the cylinders, thus maximising thermal efficiency.
-The engine combines this thermal efficiency advantage of a spark-ignition (gasoline) engine with that of a higher compression compression-ignition engine.
+engine, the cams are profiled so as to maintain a constant combustion volume until fuel injection and combustion is complete, so that full combustion pressure and temperature are available to drive the pistons along the cylinders, thus maximising thermal efficiency.
+The engine combines this thermal efficiency advantage of a spark-ignition (gasoline) engine with that of a higher compression ratio engine.
 The combustion regime thereby reduces CO2 emissions, but can also be tailored to significantly reduce particulate emissions thus combining the advantages of gasoline and compression-ignition engines.

 The illustration below shows a four-cylinder engine although our current baseline engine has seven cylinders.